Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Further discussions

 \subsection{Comparison of Two-point Correlation Functions with and without GILT}

-\figref{fig:CorrCompareGILT} shows the two-point correlation function $\expval{\sigma(x_0,y_0)\sigma(x_1,y_1)}$ calculated by different methods.
+Figure~\ref{fig:CorrCompareGILT} shows the two-point correlation function $\expval{\sigma(x_0,y_0)\sigma(x_1,y_1)}$ calculated by different methods.
 When GILT is used, the correlator gives the wrong scaling dimension when one of the defects is localized at a corner of the coarse-grained block.
-The reason seems to be that the corner modes are being artificially suppressed by GILT, as discussed in \secref{sec:Discussion_RemoveEdgeModes}.
+The reason seems to be that the corner modes are artificially suppressed by GILT, as discussed in \secref{sec:Discussion_RemoveEdgeModes}.

-The overall best results are given when GILT is used, but the correlation function averaged over the positions of the defects.
-GILT gives a more reliable vacuum tensor, and the averaging helps avoid corners of coarse-grained blocks at various levels.
-We have used this strategy for the earlier part of our results.
+The overall best results are given when GILT is used, but the correlation function is averaged over the positions of the defects.
+GILT gives a more reliable vacuum tensor, and the averaging helps to avoid corners of coarse-grained blocks at various levels.
+We used this strategy for the earlier part of our results.